 It was the decade that gave us expansion, a Triple Crown, a new single-season home run record and the end of a Yankee dynasty.

-- 1963 Topps Carl Yastrzemski.
-Yaz was first pictured on a Topps card in 1960, but his rookie card is pricey and not all that exciting.
+- 1963 Topps Carl Yastrzemski Yaz was first pictured on a Topps card in 1960, but his rookie card is pricey and not all that exciting.
 This one is from the ’63 Topps first series and one of the more affordable but sharp-looking cards of the Red Sox Hall of Famer.
-It can be had for $50-60.
+A very nice one can be had for $50-60.

-- 1967 Topps Whitey Ford.
-It had pretty much come apart for the Yankees by now.
+- 1967 Topps Whitey Ford It had pretty much come apart for the Yankees by now.
 Their stars were aging.
-The farm system wasn’t producing suitable replacements in quanitity.
-The championship years were gone and not coming back for awhile.
+The farm system wasn’t producing suitable replacements in quantity.
+The championship years were gone and not coming back for a while.
 This is Whitey’s last card as an active player. #5 in the ’67 set, it’s an incredible bargain at $25-35.
 Take a look at what he accomplished when you flip the card over.

-- 1968 Topps Mickey Mantle.
-Of all of Mantle’s regular issue cards, this one is the least expensive.
+- 1968 Topps Mickey Mantle Of all of Mantle’s regular issue cards, this one is the least expensive.
 In the space of ten minutes at the recent National Sports Collectors Convention, we had our pick of near mint, ungraded examples at $200-300.
-Mantle’s last vintage Topps baseball card is the ’69, but it’s a little more expensive because of that-- and the fact that there seem to be far fewer nice ones out there.
-You need a Mantle and this is the one to keep you on budget.
+Mantle’s last vintage Topps baseball card is the ’69, but it’s a little more expensive because of that– and the fact that there seem to be far fewer nice ones out there.
+You need a Mantle in your collection and this is the one to keep you on budget.